 Storing Siopao Asado

 If you plan to make a batch and save the rest, let the steamed buns cool to room temperature and place them in a ziplock bag.
 Put the bag in the freezer.
-Just place a frozen bun in the steamer and steam it for about fifteen to twenty minutes when you want to enjoy one.
-I like to freeze a lot of buns and re-steam them.
-I think the flavors meld together over the period spent in the freezer.
-Maybe it's just me, but these buns taste better after being frozen!
+When you are ready to eat one, place a frozen bun in the steamer and steam it for about fifteen to twenty minutes.

 Ingredients